-Full extend your arm – Some people don’t extend their arms fully, which is taking away from some of the power of their jab.
-A lot of times you will see pad holders absorbing some of the power behind the jab by coming to the punch, instead of allow the person to fully extend their arms.
+Fully extend your arm – Some people don’t extend their arms fully, which is taking away from some of the power of their jab.
+A lot of times you will see pad holders absorbing some of the power behind the jab by coming to the punch, instead of allowing the person to fully extend their arms.
 This will teach bad habits of not fully extended the jab.

 Use your shoulders not your elbow – The jab should come from your shoulder pop and not your elbow extension.
 This will prevent you from getting elbow injuries and also increase the power behind your jab.
 The power is generated from your shoulder

 Keep your right hand on your chin – The right hand should be tucked on your chin whenever you jab.
 This will protect you from any counters that your opponent throws at you when you are jabbing.
 Remember that you should always snap your jab back to your original position as soon as you extend your elbow fully.